gharas18/CP255_Final/README.md

 ## Bay Area Pollution PM2.5 Concentration

 From the figure below, it appears that Oakland has the highest concentration of PM2.5 in the 9 county Bay Area.
 This Figure is included to show the ways in which data can be manpiluated if not normalized.
+Areas in the South Bay appear to have the lowest levels of concentration of PM2.5.

 <img width="904" alt="Screen Shot 2022-05-08 at 5 17 39 PM" src="https://user-images.githubusercontent.com/82476483/167321810-3b7d8e94-8215-4f32-9f4f-8cdcb5005efc.png">